-“In particular, at the primary election conducted by the 3rd respondent (APC) in 2014, to pick its presidential candidate for the 2015 election, the 1st petitioner and respondent, amongst others, were the candidates; and while the respondent polled 3,430 votes, 1st petitioner came a distant third with 954 votes”, President Buhari stated in the process he filed before the Presidential Election Petition Tribunal sitting in Abuja.
+“In particular, at the primary election conducted by the 3rd respondent (APC) in 2014, to pick its presidential candidate for the 2015 election, the 1st petitioner and respondent, amongst others, were the candidates and while the respondent polled 3,430 votes, 1st petitioner came a distant third with 954 votes,” President Buhari stated in the process he filed before the Presidential Election Petition Tribunal sitting in Abuja.

-Besides, President Buhari, queried the powers of the tribunal to nullify his election victory at the poll, contending that the joint petition Atiku and the PDP entered against him was incompetent as it was based on conjectures.
+Buhari also queried the powers of the tribunal to nullify his election victory at the poll, contending that the joint petition Atiku and the PDP entered against him was incompetent as it was based on conjectures.

-He contended that by virtue of section 31(5) and (6) of the Electoral Act, 2010, as amended, only the Federal High Court or High Court of a State has jurisdiction to adjudicate on some the issues, among which included the allegation that he was bereft of the requisite educational qualification.
+He contended that by virtue of Section 31(5) and (6) of the Electoral Act, 2010, as amended, only the Federal High Court or High Court of a State has jurisdiction to adjudicate on some of the issues, among which included the allegation that he was bereft of the requisite educational qualification.

 Buhari told the tribunal that contrary to Atiku’s allegation that he submitted false academic qualifications in the Form CF001 he used to secure clearance from the Independent National Electoral Commission, INEC, he said he was at the time of the election, “eminently qualified to contest the election, having not only the minimum qualification of reading up to secondary school level, but rose to the peak of his career as a General in the Nigerian Army with cognate experience and training.

-“All information in the affidavit submitted by the respondent for the purpose of his election to the office of President of the Federal Republic of Nigeria is true and correct, to the best of his information and knowledge”, he added.
+“All information in the affidavit submitted by the respondent for the purpose of his election to the office of President of the Federal Republic of Nigeria is true and correct, to the best of his information and knowledge,” he added.

-Consequently, he maintained that all paragraphs of the petition relating to or touching on his alleged non possession of requisite educational qualification, “are liable to be struck out”.
+Consequently, he maintained that all paragraphs of the petition relating to, or touching on his alleged non possession of requisite educational qualification, “are liable to be struck out.”

-“The entire reliefs are not justiciable, as the petitioners who claim to have scored majority of lawful votes in substantial number of States, are also questioning their own return in those States; the petitioners cannot act as petitioners and respondents in the same petition.
+“The entire reliefs are not justiciable, as the petitioners who claim to have scored majority of lawful votes in substantial number of states, are also questioning their own return in those states; the petitioners cannot act as petitioners and respondents in the same petition.

-He argued that by virtue of section 137 of the Electoral Act, petitioners cannot question results of election in States where they claim to have won and still retain themselves as petitioners.
+He argued that by virtue of section 137 of the Electoral Act, petitioners cannot question results of election in states where they claim to have won and still retain themselves as petitioners.